t1mn0/eav/readme.md

 ## Roadmap
 Planned:
-- More Error variations (minimum to cover all `std::exceptions`);
+- More `Error` variations (minimum to cover all `std::exceptions`);
-- A more precise hierarchy of errors that will allow them to be handled polymorphically (+ definitions and declarations of the corresponding Err-classes should be divided into files according to the hierarchies).
+- A more precise hierarchy of errors that will allow them to be handled polymorphically (+ definitions and declarations of the corresponding `Error`-classes should be divided into files according to the hierarchies).
 Any user, if necessary, can use custom Errors to create their own version of the _throwless_-compatible error library;
 - Add `Make-` factories-functions (`MakeUniquePtr`, `MakeShared`, etc)
 - `SharedFromThis` functionality;
 - To develop a global strategy for handling the presented classes with the template type `T=void` and other specific types;